algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 Use `ClientManager.getAlgodClient(config)` or `ClientManager.getAlgodClientFromEnvironment()` instead.

-Returns an algod SDK client that automatically retries on idempotent calls
+Returns an algod SDK client that automatically retries transient failures on idempotent calls

 **`Example`**